GitHub HowTo: Basic Functions

 Locally

-git branch -d <BranchName>
+git branch -d <BranchName>on GitHub

 git push origin --delete <BranchName>